 Nowadays, a modern crematorium is equipped with a mandatory cremation filter system, which means that even the particulate matter is completely absorbed.
 These cremation filters ensure that each crematorium meets the strict environmental requirements set in the activities decision for crematoriums and stray fields, is controlled in the Netherlands by the Ministry of Infrastructure and the Environment.
 So ask your local legislation for environmental rules.

-A DFW Europe cremation furnace is heated with natural gasses or biodiesel and or others.
+DFW Europe cremation furnaces can be heated with natural gasses or biodiesel and or others.
 The choice between different fuels depends on the choice of the crematorium.
 In the Netherlands, the choice will often be natural gas.
-But for example in Scandinavian countries, we opt for biodiesel.
+But for example in Scandinavian countries, we opt for biodiesel burners in the cremation furnaces.
 After the cremation has taken place, the ashes or so called remains and any other “cremains” are collected.

 Think of certain types of metals such as screws and brackets that are processed on or in the coffin and not unimportant the prostheses that are inside people and that do not burn.
 The ovenist / operator will sweep the remains from the primary combustion chamber into an ash pan and then bring the ash remains to an ash processing room.
 Here the remains or “cremains” will first cool in an remains refrigerator.